Fremantle Stuff > West End > High Street. See also: streets index.

 See also Flying Angel Club.

 The building on the NW corner with High St is the former Union Bank building, no. 4 High Street.
 Architects: Robertson and Inskip (Melbourne).
-The first building on the site, on town lot 5, was Captain Daniel Scott's residence.
-The Union Bank of Australia purchased it in 1881 and operated in it until the present building was constructed in 1889.
+Perhaps the first building on the site, on town lot 5, c.
+1855, was Captain Daniel Scott's residence.
+The Union Bank of Australia purchased it in 1879 and operated in it until the present building was constructed in 1889.
 The monogram ‘UB’ can be seen above the doorway.
 The Church of England bought it in 1930 for use by the Flying Angel Mission to Seamen.
 The Seamen’s Chapel, next to it, was built in 1937 and functioned until the 1960s; it was deconsecrated after 1966 when the church sold the former bank building and moved to new premises in Queen Victoria Street.
 It is now Notre Dame building 32: Arts & Sciences.
 NDU has preserved the name of a previous occupant on top of the door, and on the corner first-floor window: G. S. Murray, Customs Brokers.

 Hotel Fremantle, 6 High St, on the NE corner with Cliff St, lacking its corner turret and flagpole, like the P&O Hotel.
 This was designed by Wilkinson & Smith and built in 1898-99 for Bacon Forrest Co.
 At the rear, part of W.D.
 Moore's house survives, converted for use as a kitchen.
 During the defence of the America’s Cup, the hotel was headquarters for the New Zealand team, with Steinlager on tap.
 At that time application of a heavy surface coating masked the texture of the limestone and detail of the stucco mouldings.
 It lacks its original corner turret and flagpole.
 The garden area to the north was created in 1986.
 It is now the NDU Chancellery and includes, I believe, the staff club.